-At best, wrist bands will reduce the number of mosquito bites on your wrist.
+At best, wrist bands will reduce the number of mosquito bites on your wrist simply because they can’t bite through the plastic.
 But they will not emit enough volatile compounds to shield the rest of you.
 NB: currently there are no wristbands that contain DEET or other CDC-approved repellent.
 Details.

 8. Stickers laced with natural oils

 Stickers only prevent mosquitoes from biting the flesh directly underneath the sticker.
 You’d need an awful lot of stickers for full protection.
 If you can rock that look, I say go for it.
 Note, same conclusion for the stickers that claim to infuse your bloodstream with B1.

 These devices are adored by people because they make a satisfying crackle when an insect meets its end.
 Indeed, people who own these seem to delight in the attention these things get when friends come over in the evening.
 But if you dump all the carcasses on a table and sort them (good family fun), you’ll find that only a very small fraction of the victims will be mosquitoes.
 In one study, 0.22% were mosquitoes.
 Mostly you’ve just electrocuted thousands of small, defenseless moths and night-active beetles.
 That’s a lot of bad karma.
 More details.